blossomcommunity/template/readme.md

 # `template`

 A super basic Discord bot template using redis, discord.js, postgres & prisma.
+The bot comes with a few commands premade, but you can strip them out by removing them in the `src/commands` folder.

 ## Prerequsites